Everwood: Season 4

 After returning from his book tour, Irv and Edna decide to buy an RV and travel the country.
 Just after purchasing it, Irv collapses from a second heart attack and dies.
 Edna maintains her usual, tough persona until Harold confronts her on her erratic behavior.
 She confesses that she is overwhelmed with grief.
 Harold and Rose fix up a guest bedroom in their house and invite Edna to live with them, thus ending a years-long battle between mother and son.

 Nina agrees to forgive Jake and to take him back, and he begins a variety of recovery programs but is unsurprised when none of them work since they didn't in the past.
-He decides to start a recovery group in Everwood and then begins to design a program on his own.
+He decides to start a recovery group in Everwood, and then begins to design a program on his own.
 His old friends in Los Angeles are receptive to the idea, but they want him to move back.
 Jake asks Nina to come with him, and she sells her house and agrees.
 Andy—faced with the loss of Nina—impulsively buys her an engagement ring and shows it to Ephram, saying he simply needed to act on his feelings, even if he had no intention of asking her.
 At Irv's funeral Ephram tells Nina about the ring, who tells Hannah, who convinces Nina to sneak in and look at it.
 Hannah ends up with the ring in her room, and Jake finds it while packing.
 He confronts Andy and Nina, and the latter insists that it means nothing.
 They make it to the airport when Jake realizes that he doesn't want to be with someone who is so unsure and boards the plane alone.
 Nina shows up back at the Browns—a sleeping Sam in tow—as her house has already been sold.
 Andy takes a cathartic trip to New York to say goodbye to his late wife Julia one last time before flying back to Everwood to propose to Nina on the very spot they met.
 She happily agrees.

-After his accident Hannah and Bright decide to be friends again but do not rekindle their relationship.
-She passes up a full scholarship to Notre Dame to attend Colorado A&M and to stay in Everwood.
+After his accident, Bright and Hannah decide to be friends again but do not rekindle their relationship.
+When Bright tells Hannah that he is transferring to Colorado A&M, Hannah passes up a full scholarship to Notre Dame and applies to Colorado A&M to stay in Everwood.
 The fate of Hannah and Bright's romantic relationship was left open.